38 KPIs Every Sales Manager Should Measure in 2024

 What does KPI stand for in sales?

-KPI stands for key performance indicator.
+KPI stands for key performance indicators.
 KPI examples in sales can come in many different forms because they measure specific activities.
-Sales managers, account managers, reps, and even marketers have sales KPIs that they should track.
+Sales managers, account managers, sales reps, and even marketers have sales KPIs that they should track.

-To save you some time, we’ve narrowed down a list of sample KPIs for sales managers — focusing on the ones we believe are most important to managing field sales teams.
+To save you some time, I've narrowed down a list of sample KPIs for sales managers — focusing on the ones I believe are most important to managing field sales teams.

 Free Sales Metrics Calculator